When you’re building AdWords campaigns all day and every day, time can be saved using bulk shortcuts.

 1. Create Modified Broad Match in bulk Using just Adwords Editor

-Modified broad match is not available when selecting keyword match type.
-A plug sign needs to be inserted in front of the word to become modified broa match.
+The modified broad match is not available when selecting the keyword match type.
+A plug sign needs to be inserted in front of the word to become a modified broad match.
 This can be done manually in the online interface or Adwords Editor, or by using bulk update techniques like append- as well as find and replace.

 Use Excel “AND” Adwords Editor to Make Bulk Update Changes

 Using a combination of Excel and Adwords Editor is even more flexible for customizations and bulk updates.
 Make changes inside Adwords Editor or within Excel and back in AE.
-This helps avoid an over rigid or cookie cutter approach- by being more flexible on customisation options.
+This helps to avoid an overly rigid or cookie cutter approach- by being more flexible on customisation options.

 Bulk Update Ad Copy

 Updating new ads across the whole account is easy with Adwords Editor.
 This approach becomes rigid when many landing pages exist, as well as if other elements of the ad copy need to be specific for each ad group or campaign.